qaalabs/DE5M6/docs/day4/sprint1.md

 ---

-## ⚡ Hands-On Tasks (2-3 points)
+## Hands-On Tasks (2-3 points)

 ### Configuration Externalization (3 points)
-**Story:** As a Developer, I want to parameterize the data source and output file so that others can reuse it.
+!!! abstract "As a Developer, I want to parameterize the data source and output file so that others can reuse it."

 **Key Tasks:**

 - Move all hardcoded values to external configuration
 - Create config files for different environments
 - Update code to read from configuration files